openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

         the future.

 If you are not satisifed with the upgrade, you can always revert to original version by
-        clicking the Undo upgrade link.
+        clicking the â€œUndo upgradeâ€ link.

-
+â€

 ### Team Report